joedefen/wordle-guess4/README.md

 To find those four guesses efficiently, we use some heuristics including:
 * each guess must add 5 more letters to the attempted letter set
 * the six possible vowels must be split 2-2-1-1 or 3-1-1-1, and we give the algorithm intuitively good sets of vowels (rather than trying them all).
-* we use two list of 5-letter words:
+* we use two lists of 5-letter words:
     * all the legal answers to **wordle**.
     * all the legal guesses to **wordle**.
 * when the vowels are common, we restrict the attempted words to the legal answers; otherwise the legal guesses